madpsy/xpa125b_controller/README.md

 ## PTT Detect

 The PTT detect is used for radios such as the IC-705 or when in `hybrid` mode.
 This tells the controller the radio is in TX state.
-This pullup resistor simply makes the pin `HIGH` when in RX state and makes it go `LOW` in TX state.
+This pullup resistor simply makes the pin `HIGH` when in RX state which is then pulled `LOW` in TX state by connecting to ground.

 Note: This connection is sometimes refered to as the `control cable` in this documentation.